 A 401(k) is an employer-sponsored qualified retirement savings plan.
 It allows you to save for your retirement:

-- While deferring any immediate income taxes on the money you save or its respective earnings until withdrawn or
+- While deferring any immediate income taxes on the money you save and its respective earnings until withdrawn or

 - While paying current income tax on the money you save but no income tax on the earnings upon distribution.